Service Accounts

 credentials.

-Config-managed workflow schedules and event triggers support runAs:
+Config-managed workflow definitions support runAs:

 workflows: